-Why does the Arab-Israeli conflict attract so much media attention, and why is it so contested?
-John Lloyd of the FT examines the evolution of coverage from 1948 to 2014.
+Why the Arab-Israeli conflict attracts so much media attention and why it is so contested.
+John Lloyd examines the evolution of coverage from 1948 to 2014.

 The rockets and missiles fly, from Israel into Gaza, from Gaza into Israel.
-It's the latest iteration of the conflict between Israel and its Arab neighbours which has flared since the very founding of the Jewish state in 1948.
+It is the latest iteration of the conflict between Israel and its Arab neighbours, which has flared since the very founding of the Jewish state in 1948.

 Accompanying the conflict has been an unprecedented level of media coverage.
 And almost nothing is uncontested.
 Every sentence, every word of a news report is parsed for signs of bias by individuals and organisations dedicated to ensuring a fair deal for their point of view.
 Coverage is measured in minutes and seconds of airtime.
 Media organisations stand accused, by both sides, of prejudice, systemic bias and deliberate distortion.